 Autobiography: The Story of My Experiments with Truth by Mahatma Gandhi

 It seems a little silly to make the comparison to one of human history’s greatest figures, but in many ways, Gandhi was a strong example of what we want in a modern manager.
-He was a shining light of authentic leadership, fearless in speaking truth to power, and someone that constantly reflected on his own behaviour, mistakes, and short-comings without becoming self-indulgent.
+He was a shining light of authentic leadership, fearless in speaking truth to power, and someone that constantly reflected on his behavior, mistakes, and shortcomings without becoming self-indulgent.
 He was open-minded to influence and wisdom from all angles— a paragon of individual humility, servant leadership, cogency, and integrity.
 Gandhi was suspicious of material pleasures and inured against physical pains, and whilst being immensely principled, he still seemed to treat all people with kindness, tolerance, and respect.

 Nothing was a given for Gandhi.
 His progress was not particularly direct, as it took decades not days, but his curiosity was endless.
-Nobody told him what to do and what to think, and he recognised that truth was something you discover through experience, experiment, and always asking yourself another question.
-You can surely learn a great deal about how to be a better person but also how to engage with the rest of the planet from this book, so the lessons couldn’t really be more timely.
+Nobody told him what to do and what to think, and he recognized that truth was something you discover through experience, experiment, and always asking yourself another question.
+You can surely learn a great deal about how to be a better person but also how to engage with the rest of the planet from this book, so the lessons couldn’t be more timely.

 Sean Corrigan, Region Head (US)

 Great at Work by Morten T. Hansen, PhD